newbloke82/cloud-pricing-api/README.md

 6. Run `docker-compose up api`.
 This will start the Cloud Pricing API.

-6. Prices can be kept up-to-date by running the update job once a week, for example from cron:
+6. Prices can be kept up-to-date by running the update job once a week as shown below.
+Do not run this job more than once a week as cloud prices do not change that often; doing so increases costs for us (we offer this as a free service for the community).

     ```sh
     # Add a weekly cron job to update the pricing data.
 The cron entry should look something like: